 The department adds your income from all sources (including your income from work), and, from this, calculates the means you have each week.
-Your means is used to work out what payment you may receive.
+Your means is used to work out the amount you may receive.

 Your rate of payment will depend on your income and the outcome of the means assessment.
 If you have no means, are aged 25 or over, and you are single, you will get the full weekly payment of €208.